 Modern day religious life evolved from the practice in the early Church by Christians of removing themselves from populated areas to desert areas in order to seek more time for prayer and to adopt a simpler lifestyle indicated by the Gospels.
 In time, individuals began to come together in groups for mutual support and encouragement.
 Religious life has evolved with vitality and a great deal of diversity through the centuries, and it continues to do so.

-There are groups or congregations of contemplative female religious, whose main work is prayer, and also institutes of women engaged in active apostolates.
+There are groups or congregations of contemplative female and male religious, whose main work is prayer, and also institutes of women and men engaged in active apostolates.

-A woman (sister, nun) commits herself to Christ and to the Church by vows of poverty, chastity, and obedience, modeling the evangelical counsels which Jesus practiced in his own life.
+A woman (sister, nun) or a man (brother/monk) commits herself/himself to Christ and to the Church by vows of poverty, chastity, and obedience, modeling the evangelical counsels which Jesus practiced in his own life.
 Sometimes they may take another vow, such as stability (living in one place).
 A religious belongs to a religious community which follows a tradition, patterned on the life and teaching of the founder/foundress.
-The foremost goal of a religious sister is to live a life of holiness and develop the interior life through prayer and study.
-Any additional work a religious does manifests her consecration and complements the ministries of the community in response to the needs of the Church and its people; for example, teaching, social work, administration, technical skills and nursing.
+The foremost goal of a religious sister or brother is to live a life of holiness and develop the interior life through prayer and study.
+Any additional work a religious does manifests her/his consecration and complements the ministries of the community in response to the needs of the Church and its people; for example, teaching, social work, administration, technical skills and nursing.
 Various works of religious have expanded with the challenges of changing times.

 We have heard the call of the Lord Jesus to fully consecrate our lives to God in order to be fully available for the apostolate.
 The pillars of the vocation are the commitments which we profess: obedience, celibacy, and communication of goods.
 We see each commitment as a gift of God and a means in order to live with an undivided heart and to gain greater freedom to love all the people God places in our path.
 Community life is the first place we strive to live the mystery of Divine Love.
 Friendships formed in community are treasures which help us to be faithful and generous in our response to God’s plan.
 Our five main apostolic “accents” are working with the youth, families, the poor, evangelization of culture, and the support of life.

-Contact the Office of Vocations at http://www.rcan.org/vocation/ or visit your parish religious.
+Contact the Office of Vocations at http://www.rcan.org/vocation/ .